 That same day, I attended a session of our Contract Advisory Committee (CAC) meeting.
 These members are regional representatives who are the eyes and ears of contract negotiations, advising the Board on matters pertaining to member contracts and employment relationships in Chapters around the province.
 Members of this committee have specialized knowledge and understanding of the Personal Services Contracts that govern the work of all BC Principals and Vice-Principals.

-Claire George – SD 37-District Principal and CAC Member offers
+Claire George – SD 37-District Principal and CAC Member offers the territorial acknowledgement

 On Saturday January 27, the Member Support Services team – Carmen Eberle, David Nelson, and Acting Executive Director Magdalena Kassis, supported by MSS Assistant Emily Taylor – hosted our annual meeting of Contract Chairs.
 At this session, representatives heard from the Association’s legal counsel – DLA Piper’s Allen Soltan – who spoke about Governance, Legislation, and the Law as it pertains to contracts and employment relationships with boards of education.
 We also heard from BCPSEA’s Chris Beneteau, who talked about the history and current context for Exempt Staff Compensation.
 Attending members appreciated Chris’ candour as he responded to some very direct and detailed questions.
 Our Contract Chairs are dedicated – and frequently unsung – heroes, who undertake this important work for their Chapter colleagues off the side of their desks.